-Policies are in place that require the revenue-producing units and independent control and support functions to report and escalate operational risk events.
+Policies are in place that require all employees to report and escalate operational risk events.
 When operational risk events are identified, policies require that the events be documented and analysed to determine whether changes are required in the systems and/or processes to further mitigate the risk of future events.

-In addition, systems capture internal operational risk event data, key metrics such as transaction volumes, and statistical information such as performance trends.
-An internally-developed operational risk management application is used to aggregate and organise this information.
-One of the company's key risk identification and assessment tools is an operational risk and control self-assessment process which is performed by managers from both revenue-producing units and independent control and support functions.
+Operational risk management applications are used to capture and organise operational risk event data and key metrics.
+One of the company's key risk identification and assessment tools is an operational risk and control self-assessment process, which is performed by the company's managers.
 This process consists of the identification and rating of operational risks, on a forward-looking basis, and the related controls.
 The results from this process are analysed to evaluate operational risk exposures and identify businesses, activities or products with heightened levels of operational risk.